privkeyio/Nostr-Feedz/README.md

 # Nostr-Feedz

-A modern, Google Reader-style feed aggregator that combines traditional RSS feeds with Nostr's decentralized long-form content (NIP-23).
+A modern, Google Reader-style feed aggregator that combines traditional RSS feeds with Nostr's decentralized long-form content (NIP-23) and video content.

 ## Overview

-Nostr-Feedz is a full-stack web application built with Next.js that provides a unified reading experience for both RSS feeds and Nostr long-form content.
-It features a clean, three-panel interface reminiscent of Google Reader, allowing users to subscribe to their favorite blogs and Nostr authors in one place.
+Nostr-Feedz is a full-stack web application built with Next.js that provides a unified reading experience for RSS feeds, Nostr long-form content, and video feeds from YouTube and Rumble.
+It features a clean, three-panel interface reminiscent of Google Reader, allowing users to subscribe to their favorite blogs, Nostr authors, and video channels in one place.

 ## Features

 ### Feed Management
 - Subscribe to RSS/Atom feeds with automatic feed discovery
 - Subscribe to Nostr users for their long-form content (NIP-23)
+- **Subscribe to video channels** (YouTube and Rumble)
 - Manual refresh or automatic feed updates
 - Remove feeds with one click
 - Unread count tracking per feed
-- **Tag/categorize feeds** for better organization
+- **Dual organization modes**: Tags or Categories
-- Filter feeds by tags with drill-down support
+- Filter feeds by tags or categories

 ### Content Reading
 - Three-panel Google Reader-style interface
 - Clean, readable content formatting for Markdown, HTML, and plain text
+- **Embedded video player** for YouTube and Rumble content
 - Mark articles as read/unread
+- **Configurable mark-as-read behavior** (on open, after 10 seconds, or manual)
 - Full-screen article view with proper typography
 - Independent scrolling for feed list, article list, and content pane
+- **Favorites system** - Star articles for later reading
+- **Dark mode support** with optimized readability

 ### Organization & Discovery
-- **Sidebar view toggle**: Switch between Feeds and Tags views
+- **Sidebar view toggle**: Switch between Feeds, Tags, Categories, and Favorites
 - **Tag-based filtering**: Select one or more tags to filter feeds
+- **Category system**: Create custom categories with colors and icons
-- **Unread counts per tag**: See total unread items for each category
+- **Unread counts per tag/category**: See total unread items for each
-- **Feed counts per tag**: Track how many feeds belong to each tag
+- **Feed counts per tag/category**: Track how many feeds belong to each
+- **Tag sorting**: Alphabetically or by unread count
 - Smart tag management with visual pill interface

 ### Nostr Integration